-With the Continental Army in South Carolina and a British corps in Wilmington, a brutal civil war has erupted between Loyalists and Patriots in the southern sandhills.
+With the Continental Army in South Carolina and a British corps in Wilmington, a brutal civil war has erupted between Loyalists and Patriots in the southern sandhills of North Carolina.

-Some historians say an earlier action, and the bridge by this name, were at another location north of here, near Aberdeen.
+Some historians say an earlier action, and Beattie’s Bridge, were at another location north of here, near Aberdeen.
 We follow the conclusion of the State Library of North Carolina’s NCpedia entry, co-written by a leading state historian, which places both here[a].
 Still, believe with caution!

 He may have had a more personal reason.
-A Loyalist force had surprised a small unit camped with Wade at Piney Bottom Creek (now on Ft.
-Bragg) in a pre-dawn raid that killed seven.
+A Loyalist or “Tory” force had surprised a small unit camped with Wade at Piney Bottom Creek (now on Ft.
+Liberty) in a pre-dawn raid that killed seven.
 One of those casualties was a small boy who pleaded for his life but was killed with a broadsword, infuriating Wade.